 Biography

-Mélisande McNabney performs keyboard music of all periods, on harpsichord, piano and fortepiano.
+Mélisande McNabney performs keyboard music of all periods, on harpsichord, piano, fortepiano, and organ.
 In August 2015, she received the third prize at the International Competition Musica Antiqua in Bruges, Belgium.

-In addition to her performing activities, Mélisande is also an active researcher in the field of performance practices, and will be presenting in two international conferences in the summer of 2021: the HKSNA conference in St. Paul, Minnesota, and the Biennial International Conference on Baroque Music in Birmingham, UK.
+Mélisande teaches harpsichord at the Conservatoire de Musique de Québec, and at the Domaine Forget International Academy.
+She is also an active researcher in the field of performance practices, and presented papers at the HKSNA conference in St. Paul, Minnesota, and the Biennial International Conference on Baroque Music in Birmingham, UK.

 Past concerts